facelessuser/coloraide/docs/src/markdown/gamut.md

 gamut mapped, they are done so in those RGB spaces.
 For instance HSL, which represents the sRGB gamut in a cylindrical form will be gamut mapped in sRGB (though simple clipping may be done directly in HSL).

-There are a few color spaces/models that do not have a clearly defined gamut.
+There are a few color spaces/models that do not have a clearly defined gamuts.
 One such case is HPLuv, which is only defined as a cylindrical color space that represent only a subset of the sRGB color space.
 Additionally Okhsl and Okhsv are two cylindrical color spaces based on the perceptual Oklab color space that are meant to target the sRGB gamut, but are only a loose approximation which actually can slightly clip the sRGB gamut while simultaneously containing a few